• Skip to primary navigation

 • Add the eggs, one at a time beating after each addition.

-• Reduce mixer speed to low and add the flour, baking powder and salt beating until combined.
+• Reduce mixer speed to low and add the flour mixture.

 • Add the apricots and almonds and mix until the ingredients are incorporated into the batter, do not over beat.